Cheapest Health Insurance in New York: Affordable Plans for 2026

 How We Ranked Cheapest Plans in New York

-We gathered and analyzed health insurance plan data from the New York State of Health marketplace for residents across multiple household types: individuals, couples, families and parent-child households.
-Our analysis focused on Silver-tier INN plan premiums for individuals, as Silver plans represent the most popular metal tier and INN coverage balances network access with affordability.
-For household-specific rankings, we analyzed average rates across all applicable household configurations.
-Metal tier comparisons reflect individual rates across Catastrophic, Bronze, Silver, Gold and Platinum coverage levels.
+We gathered and analyzed health insurance plan data from the NY State of Health marketplace across seven carriers and all available metal tiers for the 2026 plan year.
+Our primary analysis used Silver-tier INN plan premiums for a single adult enrollee, as Silver plans represent the most popular metal tier and INN coverage balances network access with affordability.
+For household rankings, we analyzed average rates across individual, couple, family and parent-child configurations.
+Metal tier comparisons used individual rates across Catastrophic, Bronze, Silver, Gold and Platinum levels.
+Carrier averages reflect the rounded mean of each insurer's plan rates within each tier and household type.

 Related Articles